corrscope/corrscope/docs/index.md

 ### Managing DC Offsets

 "DC Removal Rate" (`mean_responsiveness`) affects how corrscope removes DC from data used for triggering.
 Setting it to 0.0 makes corrscope not subtract DC from the waveform.
-Setting it to 0.5 makes corrscope estimate the DC offset by averaging the current frame's DC offset and the previous frame's estimate, and subtract the estimate from the data.
+Setting it to 0.5 makes corrscope estimate the DC offset by averaging the current frame's average amplitude and the previous frame's estimate, and subtract the estimate from the data.
 Setting it to 1.0 makes corrscope estimate the DC offset independently on each frame, and subtract the estimate from the data.

 In most cases, you can leave "DC Removal Rate" to 0.
 If this causes problems in practice, let me know so I can update these guidelines!

-For waves with high DC offsets, if you want to trigger based on the current estimated center of the wave, set the global or track-specific "DC Removal Rate" to 0.5-1.
+For waves with high DC offsets, if you want to trigger based on the current DC offset of the wave, set the global or track-specific "DC Removal Rate" to 0.5-1.
 If you want to trigger based on the zero-amplitude baseline, set it to 0.

 For NES triangle waves where you want to trigger based on the zero-amplitude baseline exactly, set "DC Removal Rate" to 0.